krivenko/som/doc/kernels.rst

 The default value :math:`N=1` can be overridden to perform analytical continuation of related fermionic quantities, such as self-energy.

-The retared Green's function of a real frequency is reconstructed according to
+The retarded Green's function of a real frequency is reconstructed according to

     .. math::
         G^\mathrm{ret}(\epsilon) = -\int\limits_{-\infty}^\infty